Aza Raskin: Opinions on technology use

 As one of the co-founders of the Center for Humane Technology, Raskin has been an advocate for the ethical use of technology, and is critical of the far-reaching and often negative effects that modern technology has on everyday lives and society.
-He has given talks on this topic for Wired magazine and The Wall Street Journal, as well as Bits & Pretzels, Slush, Humanity 2.0, and Laurie Segall.
+He has given talks on this topic for Wired magazine, The Wall Street Journal, Bits & Pretzels, Slush, Humanity 2.0, and Laurie Segall.

-In 2019, Raskin became a member of the World Economic Forum's Global AI Council.